zachrussell12/zach-russell-portfolio/development-history.md

 - **Decision 1**: Created and finished projects section in a selectable solar system type of style.
 - **Decision 2**: Started on contact section.
 TO DO: Finish contact section, work on mobile responsiveness.

+# Zach Russell June 6th, 2025

+# Decisions List

+- **Decision 1**: Completed contact me section and hooked it up to a simple email service that will suffice.
+- **Decision 2**: Currently working on responsiveness of the page across all screen sizes.